jbarkie/intro-to-programming/notes/week2/wednesday-notes.md

 - Created new ASP.NET Core Web API for our Angular frontend
     - Controller based API and routing
         - Last API did not use controllers
+- Learned history of ASP.NET MVC
+    - "Active Server Pages"
+- Added new records for defining the structure of the CreateTodos Request/Response
+    - Defined endpoint in TodosController
 ## Key Takeaways
 - SOAP - Simple Object Access Protocol for exchanging structured information in the implementation of web services
     - XML formatting